Justices to hear Oklahoma appeal in tribal jurisdiction case - NewsBreak

 Stitt and tribal leaders previously clashed over Stitt’s desire to renegotiate tribal gambling compacts that he claimed were expiring.
 Federal and state courts ruled against Stitt in lawsuits over the gambling question.

-Last year, Stitt decided to not renew hunting and fishing license compacts with the Cherokee and Choctaw nations as part of an ongoing dispute between the tribes and the Republican governor.
+Last year, Stitt decided to not renew hunting and fishing license compacts with the Cherokee and Choctaw nations is part of an ongoing dispute between the tribes and the Republican governor.

 Stitt has lost support among Native American voters due to his actions, according to Hoskin.